Diamondbacks' bullpen narrowly holds off Giants to win 4-3 - NewsBreak

 Diamondbacks' bullpen narrowly holds off Giants to win 4-3

-The San Francisco Giants were counting on coming back to the Bay Area and building some momentum from two impressive wins at San Diego last weekend.

-Instead, the defending NL West champions flopped at home again — this time against a team that was 10 games under .500.

-For the past three weeks Ketel Marte's tender left hamstring has limited him to designated hitter for the Diamondbacks, but his hustle to beat out a throw wound up keying a rally in Arizona's 4-3 win against the scuffling Giants on Monday night.
+SAN FRANCISCO (AP) — For the past three weeks Ketel Marte's tender left hamstring has limited him to designated hitter for the Diamondbacks, but his hustle to beat out a throw wound up keying a rally in Arizona's 4-3 win against the San Francisco Giants on Monday night.

-Marte was safe at first in the third inning on an attempted inning-ending double play, and Daulton Varsho hit a two-run single four batters later to make it 3-0.
+Marte edged out a throw to first in the third inning on an attempted double play to get things going, and Daulton Varsho hit a two-run single four batters later.

-“Just trying to string wins together at this point,” discouraged San Francisco starter Alex Cobb said.
-“It’s frustrating to lose the game the way we did.
-I felt like we had all the momentum in the world coming out of San Diego with these two wins the last couple days."

 David Peralta and Sergio Alcántara also singled in runs as Arizona did just enough to back Merrill Kelly (8-5) in his second consecutive win.